Sir-y0ung/Fast-Hands/rega_town/Writeup.md

 # Synopsis (!)

-- Briefly explain what the user must do to solve this challenge.
+- user must parse and understand some complex regex to transform them into z3 constants !

 ## Description (!)

-- ...
+- Welcome to Rega Town, a quaint little place where everyone communicates through the magic of patterns and rules!

 ## Skills Required (!)

-- Python
+- Rust
 - Researching Skills
-- C/C++
+- Regex
 - Know how to use common RE tools (i.e. Ghidra, IDA)
-- ...
+- z3-solver

 ## Skills Learned (!)

-- Learn how SQLi works.
+- Learn how regex rules work.
-- Learn how to unpack executables.
+- Learn how to debug executables.
 - Learn how to solve linear systems of equations.
 - ...